 Dispute Resolution

 Situations may arise where parents or other family members believe a school has violated federal or state law.
-The Ohio Department of Education (ODE) Office for Exceptional Children (OEC) and Office of Early Learning and School Readiness (EL&SR) encourage parents, family members and schools to work together to resolve differences.
+The Ohio Department of Education and Workforce (DEW) Office for Exceptional Children (OEC) encourages parents, family members and schools to work together to resolve differences.

 EARLY RESOLUTION